junxit/us-congress-bills-112/bill.md

 - **(a)** *Prohibition* No person shall offer for sale, sell, or have custody, control, or possession of for purposes of offering for sale or selling billfish or products containing billfish.
 - **(b)** *Penalty* For purposes of section 308(a) of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1858(a)), a violation of this section shall be treated as an act prohibited by section 307 of that Act (16 U.S.C.
 1857).
-- **(c)** *Exemption for traditional fisheries and markets* Subsection (a) does not apply to the State of Hawaii and Pacific Insular Area as defined in section 3(35) of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
-1802(35)), except that billfish may be sold under this exemption only in Hawaii and the Pacific Insular Area.
+- **(c)** *Exemptions for traditional fisheries and markets*
+  - **(1)** Subsection (a) does not apply to billfish caught by US fishing vessels and landed in the State of Hawaii or Pacific Insular Areas as defined in section 3(35) of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
+1802(35)).
+  - **(2)** Subsection (a) does not apply to billfish landed by foreign fishing vessels in the Pacific Insular Areas when the foreign caught billfish is exported to non-US markets or retained within Hawaii and the Pacific Insular Areas for local consumption.
 - **(d)** *Billfish defined* In this section the term billfish—
   - **(1)** means any fish of the species—
     - **(A)** Makaira nigricans (blue marlin);